pedrolucas167/pedrolucas167/README.md

 ---

 ## 🌟 About Me
-🎯 **Passionate software engineer** with a keen interest in **data science** and cutting-edge technologies.
+🎯 **Passionate about software development** with a keen interest in **data science** and cutting-edge technologies.
-🚀 Always exploring new tools, frameworks, and methodologies to deliver impactful solutions.
+🚀 Always exploring new tools, frameworks and methodologies to deliver impactful solutions.

 ### 🛠️ My Tech Stack
 #### **Languages & Frameworks**